stephen1cowley/additive-cad/README.md

 # Additive CAD

-*As part of MEng project "Mitigating Hallucinations in LLMs", supervised by Dr Marcus Tomalin*
+*As part of MEng project "Mitigating Hallucinations in LLMs"*

 **arXiv paper:** (link coming soon)

-Additive CAD is a proposed variant of Context-Aware Decoding (CAD) which adds the difference in probability distributions with and without context, as opposed to multiplying by their ratio.
+Additive CAD is a proposed variant of Context-Aware Decoding (CAD) (see https://arxiv.org/abs/2305.14739) which adds the difference in probability distributions with and without context, as opposed to multiplying by their ratio.
 We achieve significant improvements on knowledge-conflict tasks (between prior LLM belief and provided contextual information) on the MemoTrap dataset, as shown below.
 Our research paper introduces a visual intuition for why Additive CAD is superior to regular CAD on specific knowledge-conflict examples.

 Regular CAD: